Pop Art in Retail

-Are your target market normally seen in the area?
+Are your target market seen in the area in the changing environment?

-This is not about rounding up some students or backpackers to hand out pamphlets.
+This is not about rounding up students to hand out pamphlets.

-Though the pop-up is there for only a temporary time, your brand presence is playing the long game- so everyone on the floor should know the score.
+Though the pop-up runs for only a temporary time, your brand presence is playing the long game- so everyone on the floor should be trained and know the score.

-This means whether you are using staff from your flagships to tend to the pop up, or training new associates who can be moved elsewhere afterward, they need to be well informed.
+Whether you use staff from flagships to tend the pop-up, or train new associates who can be moved elsewhere afterward, they need to be well informed.

-Pop-ups offer customers a new type of personal experience, so staff should be trained properly to live out this message and story, depending on what the pop-up concept and mission is.
+Pop-ups offer customers a new type of personal experience, so staff should be trained properly to live out this message and story, depending on the pop-up concept and purpose.

 This Storefront article by Alexandra Sheehan will help you do that.

-So first analyze the space to understand how to best lead your visitors through it.
-Where do you want them to linger?
-What focal points are needed to draw their attention to certain displays or products?
+What focal points are needed to draw attention to certain displays or products?
 Where would the best spots be to enable your visitors to explore and interact with your brand?

 Bikini Berlin was repositioned by Dan Pearlman, a multi-disciplinary team who specialises in the integrated process of design thinking and analysis in retail.